Sex, relationships and commitment phobes

 Being a couple

 When a relationship is going well it can be the best feeling in the world.
 When it's not going so good there are feelings of hurt, sadness, anger, rejection and isolation.
 Your confidence is low and it can be hard to think clearly.
-Just remember that if your partner puts you down then they're not worth it so move on!
-If you are feeling pressured to do something you don't want to do or don't feel comfortable with: SAY NO!
-Respect your own choices and make sure to respect your partner and that they respect you.
-If you are gettting involved sexually then it makes sense to know about the risks and do something about them.
+Just remember that if your partner puts you down then they're not worth it so move on.
+If you are feeling pressured to do something you don't want to do or don't feel comfortable with you can say no. Respect your own choices and make sure to respect your partner and that they respect you.
+If you are getting involved sexually then it makes sense to know about the risks and do something about them.
 Remember the age of consent is 17.
 Find out about contraception and how to protect yourself against sexually transmitted infections.

 Not everyone has to be half a couple.
 Being single can be more fun as you are free to do your own thing, be with your friends whenever you like, have your own interests and you don't have to deal with the rows.
 It's much more important to develop friendships with both sexes than to have a boyfriend or girlfriend.
-Focus on having fun and love WILL follow on in time.
+Whether you are casually dating or in a relationship it is important to always use protection when having sex.
+Check out our Health section for all you need to know about contraception, sexual health and STIs.

 All relationships are unique and move forward at their own time and pace.
 Sometimes though, one partner wants to move faster than the other.
 You may be happy and content with where you are, but your partner wants more commitment from you.